NCAR/DART/models/clm/tutorial/README.rst

    evaluate_these_obs_types   = 'null'
    /

-Below is an example of the format of an observation sequence file used within this tutorial (obs_seq.2011-01-02-00000), followed by definitions and descriptions:
+Below is an example of a single observation (leaf area index) within an observation sequence file used within this tutorial (``obs_seq.2011-01-02-00000``):

-Example of single observation (leaf area index) within observation sequence file ``obs_seq.2011-01-02-00000``

 ::